Attendance & Progress

 We know that sometimes your child may be unable to attend because they feel unwell.

 We know that sometimes your child may be unable to attend because they feel unwell.
-In this case please contact the school office and leave a message telling us the reasons for your child’s absence, preferably before 8am each day.
+In this case please contact the school office and leave a message telling us the reasons for your child’s absence, by 8:55am each day.
 Some parents think that their child may be better off at home if they are ill, but generally we are happy to have them in school and will keep a close eye on them to make sure that they are ok, if you ask us to.
 We use NHS guidance to advise and you can access this yourself here.

 If we do not hear from you first thing in the morning and your child is not in school, then we will try and make contact with you as quickly as possible to ensure that your child is safe.
 This could be by text, telephone or home visit.
 Please rest assured that we always pursue this until we are satisfied so you know that your child’s welfare is important to us.